IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 # ibm\_space

 Import the details of an existing IBM Bluemix space as a read-only data source.
-The fields of the data source can then be referenced by other resources within the same configuration by using interpolation syntax.
+You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage